eManPrague/frui.ts/packages/views/README.md

 When creating a custom bindable control, you can use the following:

 - `this.value` - contains the value that the control is bound to, use it in the underlying component
-- `this.setValue(value)` - call this and pass the new value when user changes the value through the underlying component
+- `this.setValue(value)` - call this and pass the new value when the user changes the value through the underlying component
-- `this.inheritedProps` - contains the props passed to the wrapper except binding specific properties, so that you can directly pass it to the underlying component
+- `this.inheritedProps` - contains the props passed to the wrapper except for binding-specific properties, so that you can directly pass it to the underlying component

 ## Example